ansys/pyensight/doc/source/getting_started/index.rst

 Installation
 ------------
-The ``ansys-pyensight`` package supports Python 3.7 through Python 3.10 on Windows and Linux.
+The ``ansys-ensight`` package supports Python 3.7 through Python 3.10 on Windows and Linux.

 Install the latest package with this code:

 .. code::

-   pip install ansys-pyensight
+   pip install ansys-ensight

 If you plan on doing local *development* of PyEnSight on Linux,